 - Oneida Hall has four lounges where students will be able to gather: a kitchen lounge with table seating, a social lounge with games and activities, and academic space for collaborative groups and a quiet study lounge.

 - Oneida's corridor style rooms (mostly) in a circled hallway allow for more interaction between floormates.

-- We have chosen 10 RAs specifically for Oneida who will help our new students get acclimated to college living, have fun, and connect with others.
+- We have chosen 10 student support staff specifically for Oneida who will help our new students get acclimated to college living, have fun, and connect with others.

 - CIW has several community-wide traditions throughout the year.
 Whether you love sports, music, or just watching, there's something for everyone to enjoy, and traditions are a great way for new students to meet people from their community.